17kisern/CIS-357-FinalProject/README.md

 I initially intended this demo to include functionality for changing user profile information, as I had previous experience using AWS Cognito with their .NET SDK, however an oversight on my part, was that I did not realize Android Studio's SDK is different than the .NET SDK, so the entire implementation of AWS Cognito was different than I had anticipated, and included an entirely different workflow for authentication (using AWS Amplify rather than an individual Cogntio Client).

 I altered this demo to require the same proportional amount of work as I had previously expected, all while still covering the functionality and authentication workflow of Cognito (albeit utilizing AWS Amplify to do so)

+(Unrelated to the implementation shown in this project) If you at any point are working on a .NET project, AWS has recently released [v3.5 of their .NET SDK](https://aws.amazon.com/sdk-for-net/), and it now supports almost all of AWS' cloud services, all from script